Majixed/magic/README.rst

 How to use
 ----------

-Ensure your python is at least version ``3.8``.
+Ensure you have at least ``python3.9``.
 Bot functionality is not guaranteed with earlier versions of python.

 Clone this repository and make it your current working directory: